How to Apply for Financial Aid

-To receive priority processing, you should file the Free Application for Federal Student Aid (FAFSA) sometime between October 1 and February 1 of the year in which you will begin college.
+To receive priority processing, you should file the Free Application for Federal Student Aid (FAFSA) prior to February 1 of the year in which you will begin college.
 The front page of the FAFSA on the Web Worksheet contains deadline information for state grant programs.
 Most states have state grant deadlines on or around February 1.

 Although processing will be slower, you may still apply for financial aid after February 1.